 Establishing liability in a truck accident is complicated and that includes determining who foots the bill.
 Depending on the state you live in will ultimately determine the type of insurance you are required to hold.

 For example, some states require no-fault insurance policies, which cover the driver’s medical bills and property damage as a result of the accident regardless of who is at fault.

 However, at-fault states will require each driver’s insurance company to determine negligence for the accident; from there, the at-fault driver’s insurance must pay for all victim’s damages.
 In these cases, do not be shocked that the insurance companies will only want to cover the minimum.

 It is important to know that if your damages exceed the maximum amount the insurance companies will cover, you may be able to seek additional compensation from the party responsible for the accident.

 Depending on the state you live in will ultimately determine what the statute of limitations is for you to file your truck accident claim.
-Further, if you are filing a personal injury claim, a property damage claim, or both, this can also impact the statute of limitations.
+Further, if you are filing a personal injury claim, this can also impact the statute of limitations.

 Your big rig accident lawyer will be able to determine the length of time you have available.
 Remember–if you accept an early settlement, you cannot sue.

 Truck accident victims need to call the truck accident attorneys of Regan Zambri Long.